Besançon: Government and residentials buildings

 In the 16th century, many palaces and mansions were erected in the Boucle and Battant districts.
 The most important is the Palais Granvelle with Renaissance architecture built for Nicolas Perrenot de Granvelle, Chancellor and Keeper of the Seals of Emperor Charles V. It now houses the Museum of Time.
-The Town Hall was built by the architect Richard Maire who completed it in 1573.
-It has an ashlar facade in the spirit of Italian Renaissance palaces.
-Until the Revolution, a large niche in the facade housed a bronze statue of Charles V riding a two-headed eagle.
-The Palais de Justice (Court of Appeal) was originally the second main building of the town hall.
-In 1582, the municipality decided to enlarge the town hall to establish its court and its chapel.
+The Hôtel de Ville (city hall) was built by the architect Richard Maire who completed it in 1573.
+It has an ashlar façade in the spirit of Italian Renaissance palaces.
+Until the Revolution, a large niche in the façade housed a bronze statue of Charles V riding a two-headed eagle.

+The Palais de Justice (Court of Appeal) was originally the second main building to the Hôtel de Ville.
 The construction was entrusted to the architect Hugues Sambin who was greatly inspired by the spirit of the Renaissance.
 The Hôtel de Champagney was built in the Battant district by Jacques Bonvalot, Lord of Champagney, during the first half of the 16th century.
 His daughter Nicole Bonvalot, widow of Nicolas de Granvelle, had the premises redesigned and the courtyard designed from 1560 to 1565 by architect Richard Maire.
 It is distinguished by the four gargoyles that adorn its facade and by its interior courtyard with arched passageways and galleries with wooden columns.
 The Hôtel Mareschal belonged to an important Besançon family, the Mareschal family.
-Burnt down on June 4, 1516, Guillaume Mareschal had it rebuilt in 1532 with an ornamental flora that heralded the Renaissance.
+Burnt down on 4 June 1516, Guillaume Mareschal had it rebuilt in 1532 with an ornamental flora that heralded the Renaissance.
 Other notable buildings dating from the sixteenth century are the Hôtels of Chevanney, Gauthiot d'Ancier, Anvers, Bonvalot, and Bouteiller.
 At that time, the hills around Besançon were covered with vineyards: the city has preserved from this important viticultural past a dozen cabordes, former vineyard huts made of dry limestone.

 Immediately after the French conquest, the installations were mainly of a military nature.
 However, two other notable constructions were erected at the end of the 17th century.
 Work on the Saint-Jacques hospital, which was intended to replace the one located on rue d'Arènes, began in 1688 and was completed in 1701.
 Its monumental entrance gate, executed by the locksmith Nicolas Chapuis in 1703 has been replaced by a copy.
 The Vauban Quay was built from 1691 to 1695 by the engineer Isaac Robelin.
 It is a monumental set of houses with arcades.